Conflict, when well managed, can breathe life and energy into workplace relationships that inspire more productivity, creativity and innovation.

 Be sure to capture the feedback, and move forward with this effort with the awareness that changing behavior and establishing new habits take time and patience.

 Remember, your team is your most important investment in growth.
 You hired each member for his or her skills, intelligence, experience, and creativity–not to be part of “groupthink.”
-To learn more about harnessing that creativity and talent, feel free to schedule a conversation with us here.
+To learn more about harnessing that creativity and talent, grab the Innovation Estimator™ or schedule a conversation with us here.